 Currently, Anthem, HealthyCT and Connecticare are the companies that offer plans inside and outside of the Marketplace.
 However, Cigna, a major carrier, has already stated it will not be participating in offering individual or group policies to the more than 200,000 persons that are anticipated to apply for coverage.
 They can request to return in 2016 since there is a mandatory 24-month period of non-participation.
 About 3,000 consumers will also be eligible for expanded Medicaid benefits.

-UnitedHealthcare has also decided NOT to offer coverage, which was a bit of a surprise.
+UnitedHealthcare had also decided NOT to offer coverage in 2014, which was a bit of a surprise.
 They market their plans under the “Golden Rule” name and don’t write a substantial amount of business in the state.
 They also indicated that they would only participate in 10-15 State Marketplaces in 2014.
+But they are offering plans for 2015 effective dates.

 HealthyCT (formed by the state Medical Society) was the first company to formally request their rates for small group and individual policies.
 The average monthly premium for individual coverage is approximately $430 and $445 for small groups.
 But the maximum prices rise above $1300 for both categories.
 This insurer utilized a consulting company to help determine the prices it would charge since they had no figures to use from last year.